 In the spring of 2012 Randy learned about a start-up online distributor called Tugg.com that was creating a new way to connect films with local communities by allowing anyone to organize an event for films in their library.
 If enough people bought tickets, the screening would take place.
 Although Tugg did not have the new films in their library that Randy was looking for, he decided to book Three Colors: Red, a film masterpiece from 1994, to make a case to theater managers that there was an audience for “art” films in the South Bay.

 Although this first screening sold out all 200 seats, it became clear that the local theater managers in the South Bay were not involved in booking films.
 The only way to bring many of the fine foreign/independent films that were playing the Laemmle or Landmark theaters to the South Bay would be by booking them ourselves.
 Randy informed Tugg that he would no longer book older films from their library.
-Tugg (whose board of directors includes Terrence Malick and Ben Affleck) was so impressed by the sold out show of Red that they agreed to negotiate with distributors to book the new foreign films Randy requested.
+Tugg (whose board of directors includes Terrence Malick and Ben Affleck) agreed to negotiate with distributors to book the new foreign films Randy requested.
 In July 2012, we screened Monsieur Lazhar and sold out two theater rooms for simultaneous shows.
 Since then we have been showing about 3 films a month, typically selling out two or three theaters for each film.
 By early 2013 we no longer needed TUGG to manage events and since then have rented the theater rooms and films ourselves and sell tickets through our webpage.

 Where We Go From Here